Timeline of a Personal Injury Case

 Step #1: Seeking Medical Treatment

 Immediately after your accident, you should seek medical treatment from a hospital or a trusted doctor.
 Not only is this step important for protecting your health, but your medical records will be a crucial piece of evidence in your case.
-If you do not seek medical attention, the insurance company or a judge may assume that you did not suffer serious injuries, which could impact your settlement.
+If you do not seek medical attention, the insurance company or a judge may assume that you did not suffer serious injuries such as a spinal injury or a brain injury, which could impact your settlement.

 Step #2: Finding a Lawyer